-These Capital Asset Guidelines were prepared to assist with implementing the new reporting requirements.
-All On-line User Agencies and Service Bureau Agencies are required to record their asset inventory in the AASIS system based on established tracking and capitalization thresholds found herein.
-Included in this guide are asset category definitions, capitalization/tracking thresholds, depreciation methodologies, and examples of expenditures for each class of assets.
-Additionally, guidelines for leasehold improvements and construction in progress have been included.
+This Guide was prepared to assist with implementing the capital asset reporting requirements.
+All Online User Agencies and Service Bureau Agencies are required to record their asset inventory in the Arkansas Administrative Statewide Information System (AASIS) system based on established tracking and capitalization thresholds found herein.
+Included in this Guide are asset category definitions, capitalization/tracking thresholds, depreciation methodologies, and examples of expenditures for each class of assets.
+Additionally, guidelines for right-to-use leases, right-to-use Subscription Based IT Arrangements (SBITA), and construction in progress have been included.